- Protect cells from UVA light-induced oxidative stress (1)(2)

 - lots of Himalayan pink salt (salt sole for wide spectrum of trace minerals)

 At 67, this is my regimen.
 I’m pretty disciplined about it, and so is my husband.
 We are not on any medications and eat simply (non-processed, organic whole foods and “clean” pastured meats and eggs).
 An attitude of thanksgiving and prayer helps.
 Honestly, we have given up on the traditional medical system, do not get our advice there and haven’t for years.
-We have a naturopath instead.
-Our challenges with Lyme’s are over and my high C-reactive protein is a thing of the past.
+We have a naturopath for testing.
+With TRS our challenges with Lyme’s are over and my high C-reactive protein is a thing of the past.

 “Mainstream medicine would be way different if they focused on prevention even half as much as they focused on intervention…” ~Anonymous